 Hopefully, your child’s teacher did come up with something more engaging, but it really depends on the amount of time they had to prepare for this scenario.

-It is important that if your children were sent home with a barrage of worksheets, to supplement what they’re doing with activities that will help solidify the material.
+It is important that if your children were sent home during these school closures with a barrage of worksheets, to supplement what they’re doing with activities that will help solidify the material.

 Now, as a parent that may not have any educational background, that may seem daunting and outside of your league.